-That means an attack on women’s health could come at any moment.
-We scored an incredible victory this summer by defeating Senate Republicans’ disastrous Trumpcare bill.
+We scored an incredible victory by defeating the Graham-Cassidy bill in September.
 But unfortunately, that doesn’t mean we’ve seen the end of attacks on our reproductive rights.
+An attack on women’s health could come at any moment.

 This fall, devastating anti-women policies are just as likely to come from a governor or the White House as they are to come from Congress.
 That’s why we need to be prepared to fight back at any moment in the coming months.

 Here are the three threats we could be facing this fall:

 Now that the Graham-Cassidy bill has been defeated, lawmakers are plotting how they can pass a government spending bill by the end of this year.
 But we need to watch out — politicians can tack anti-women’s health amendments onto the spending bill.
 These amendments are sometimes called “riders” or “poison pills” and are blatant attacks on women’s health.

 Republican members of the House just pushed through a spending bill with several cruel, harmful riders on it.
 A few include:

 Ending the Title X family planning program, the the nation’s only federal program for birth control that 4 million women rely on each year.
 This would be a devastating blow for the people who rely on Title X for basic reproductive health care.

 Eliminating the Teen Pregnancy Prevention Program, which provides support for comprehensive sex education, and fund abstinence-only education programs instead.